project management cover

 Scope Definition

-Set clear goals, deliverables, and deadlines to avoid “scope creep” — when projects grow beyond their original plan.
+Set clear goals, deliverables, and deadlines to avoid “scope creep”, or when projects grow beyond their original plan.

 Resource Allocation